 This alienated some fans, who baulked at reduced body horror and potential answers to the unknown.
-Mysticism is after all, what had made Alien terrifying in the first place.
-Others find joy in dissecting theological implications, savouring consequent food for thought.
+The creature’s unexplained origin is after all partly what had made Alien terrifying in the first place.
+Others however find joy in dissecting theological implications, savouring consequent food for thought.

 For a fan who stands in the middle, Alien: Covenant feels like a satisfying compromise.
-Harmony is attained between the best of both worlds, as the original’s blood fest is dished up with the prequel’s intellectual fodder on the side.
+The film draws from the best of both worlds, serving up the original’s blood fest with the prequel’s intellectual fodder on the side.
 An elegant opening plays to the latter, reiterating the complex dynamics between man and machine.

 Morgan (dir.
 Luke Scott, 2016) – An artificially-created humanoid lashes out on its creator, sparking off an investigation at the secluded research facility.